mrClapham/jorge-task/README.md

 $ git clone https://github.com/mrClapham/jorge-task.git

 ```
-or possibly
+...or possibly

 ```
 $ git clone git@github.com:mrClapham/jorge-task.git

 ```

-depending on your firewall setup.
+...depending on your firewall setup.

 You may also need to add 'sudo' to the beginning if you are on a Mac to allow you to execute as an administrator.

-Once the repository has cloned  use the command line navigate to the directory by typing
+Once the repository has cloned  use the command line to navigate to the directory by typing

 ```
 cd jorge-task